Effect of polarisation on two-photon resonance in a large Zeeman manifold: Experiment on D line of Rb

 \subsection{Experimental setup}

 The optical setup shown in Fig.\ref{fig8} was used for obtaining the experimental results.
 Both the laser sources (probe and pump) are generated from external feedback diode lasers with central wavelength of 780 nm having linewidth of 1 MHz.
 The experiments were performed in the D$_2$ line of $^{87}$Rb atoms.
 Using the laser locking electronics (Toptica digilock 110), the probe laser was locked from F=1 to F'=2 transition and the frequency of the pump laser was scanned across the hyperfine transitions.
 To avoid any back reflection optical isolators were used.
 The beam profile was also made nearly circular using anamorphic prism pair.
 The beam diameter of both the lasers are 0.2 cm.
 The signals produced with saturated absorption spectroscopy (SAS) was used as a frequency reference scale for both the lasers.
 Both the lasers were also passed through a faraday rotator for pre control of the polarisation before it is combined with a polarizing beam splitter (PBS).
 The power of both the lasers were controlled using a combination of half wave plate (HWP) and PBS.
 The ellipticity of both the laser is simultaneously tuned using a quarter wave plate (QWP).
-This technique helps in maintaining the orthogonal polarisation of both the laser fields while tuning the ellipticity.
 The experimental cell is a Rb vapor cell having dimension of 25 x 75 mm.
 It was maintained at room temperature with a temperature controller system.
-A solenoid, with a length of 10 cm and a diameter of 6 cm, is wound with a Standard Wire Gauge (SWG) of 16 is used for generating the magnetic field.
+A solenoid, with a length of 10 cm and a diameter of 6 cm is used for generating the magnetic field.
 It consists of 590 turns and was subjected to an applied current between 0-1.5 A. The entire chamber enclosed with $\mu$ metal sheets to nullify the earth's magnetic field.
 The detected signal is measured using an fiber coupled ultra-fast photo detector and observed in a 5 channel oscilloscope.